ValveSoftware/Proton/README.md

 ### Figuring Out What Failed To Build

-Proton build system invokes builds of many subprojects in parallel.
-If one subprojects fails there can be thousands of lines printed by other sub-builds before the top level exits.
-This can make the real reason of the build failing hard to find.
+Proton's build system invokes builds of many subprojects in parallel.
+If one subproject fails, there can be thousands of lines printed by other sub-builds before the top-level exits.
+This can make the real reason for the build failing hard to find.

 Appending `2>&1 | tee build.log` will log the full build output to a `build.log`